fractalrobotics/Fractal-5-Pro/README.md

 The Fractal 5 Pro is an open source intuitive benchtop multidirectional 5-axis 3D printer.

-This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this printer aims to address the gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM 3D printers.

 A user-friendly 5-Axis slicer application was developed to go along with this printer. **You can download it for free here**. 💻

 <p align="center">
   <img src="./CAD/images/Fractal_5_Pro_ISO.PNG" width="500">
 </p>

----

-# 🔎Product-Market Fit
+# Project Motivation
-Dozens of potential customers were interviewed to determine 3D printing needs, budgets, and expectations across different industries.
-This process helped inform and focus design decisions.
-The following is a summary of the conducted market research.
+This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this printer aims to address the gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM 3D printers.

 **📋Limitations of 3-Axis 3D Printers**
   - Part strength is limited due to the direction of printing